mosip/documentation/docs/MOSIP-Device-Service-Specification.md

     {
       "specVersion": "MDS Spec version",
       "data": {
-        "digitalId": "digital id of the device as per the Digital Id definition..", "bioType": "Biometric type",
+        "digitalId": "Digital id of the device as per the Digital Id definition..", "bioType": "Biometric type",
-        "deviceCode": "A unique code given by MOSIP after successful registration", "deviceServiceVersion": "",
+        "deviceCode": "A unique code given by MOSIP after successful registration", "deviceServiceVersion": "Device service version",
         "bioSubType": "Left IndexFinger",
         "purpose": "Auth  or Registration",
-        "env": "target environment",
+        "env": "Target environment",
-        "bioValue": "<base64urlencoded biometrics (ISO format)>",
+        "bioValue": "base64urlencoded biometrics (ISO format)",
         "transactionId": "Unique transaction id sent in request", "timestamp": "2019-02-15T10:01:57.086+05:30",
-        "requestedScore": "<floating point number to represent the minimum required score for the capture.
-This ranges from 0-100>", "qualityScore": "<floating point number representing the score for the current capture.
-This ranges from 0-100>" },
+        "requestedScore": "Floating point number to represent the minimum required score for the capture.
+This ranges from 0-100.", "qualityScore": "Floating point number representing the score for the current capture.
+This ranges from 0-100."
+      },
       "hash": "sha256(sha256 hash in hex format of the previous data block + sha256 hash in hex format of the current data block)",
       "error": {